Tuesday, June 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 TP-Link TL-WR3002X vs. TL-WR1502X: The same physical size but double in almost everything else

-Out of the box, the TL-WR3002X shares the same physical size and looks as its older cousin, the TP-Link-WR1502X.
+Out of the box, the TP-Link Roam 6 TL-WR3002X shares the same physical size and looks as its older cousin, the WR1502X.
 At a glance, you can’t tell them apart, considering the only visible difference is the former’s microSD card slot.

-However, specs-wise, the new router is quite different.
+However, in terms of specs, the new router is quite different.

-On the Wi-Fi front, the TL-WR3002X now supports the 160MHz channel width on the 5GHz band and Wi-Fi 6 on the 2.4GHz (instead of Wi-Fi 4), allowing it to double the theoretical bandwidth.
+On the Wi-Fi front, the TL-WR3002X now supports the 160MHz channel width on the 5GHz band and Wi-Fi 6 on the 2.4GHz band (instead of Wi-Fi 4), doubling the theoretical bandwidth.

-While that sounds great, in reality, chances are the two will have similar real-world Wi-Fi bandwidth, considering the availability of the 160MHz channel width can get complicated due to other uses of DFS.
-Additionally, the performance of the 2.4GHz band has remained relatively the same since Wi-Fi 4.
+While that sounds great, in reality, the two will likely have similar real-world Wi-Fi bandwidth, since other DFS can complicate the availability of the 160MHz channel width.
+Additionally, the performance of the 2.4GHz band has remained largely unchanged since Wi-Fi 4.

-What will have more impact on the real-world performance, however, is the fact that the TL-WR3002X features a 2.5Gbps WAN port, allowing it to handle broadband beyond Gigabit.
-Addtionally, it comes with a USB 3.0 port for cellular tethering.
+What will have more impact on real-world performance, however, is that the TL-WR3002X features a 2.5Gbps WAN port, allowing it to handle broadband speeds beyond Gigabit.
+Additionally, it comes with a USB 3.0 port for cellular tethering.
 So, it’s ready for much faster broadband intake.

 TP-Link TL-WR3002X frontTP-Link TL-WR3002X ports

-The TP-Link TL-WR3002X has a 2.5Gbps WAN port, a USB 3.0 port for cellular tethering, and is powered via USB-C.
+The TP-Link Roam 6 has a 2.5Gbps WAN port, a USB 3.0 port for cellular tethering, and is powered via USB-C.

 Finally, there’s a microSD slot to host storage space for a mobile network-attached storage (NAS) feature, even when the USB port is already used for cellular tethering.
 That said, the new TL-WR3002X is undoubtedly an improvement over the previous TL-WR1502X.